 The threads of the screw must not lie across the fracture site as this not only reduces fatigue life but has a tendency to distract the fracture fragments.
 Detailed instructions on the use and limitations of this device must be given to the patient.
-If limited or full weight bearing is recommended or required prior to firm bony union, the patient must be warned that bending or breakage of the device and loss of fixation are complications that can occur.
-These complications may necessitate surgical revision.
-Weight-bearing to tolerance can be undertaken under strict patient supervision whenever the surgeon is confident of the reduction and radia fixation are achieved.
-Use of a walker should be continued until the fracture is firmly united.
+If limited or full weight bearing is recommended or required prior to firm bony union, the patient must be warned that bending or breakage of the device and loss of fixation are complications may necessitate surgical revision.
+Weight-bearing to tolerance can be undertaken under strict patient supervision whenever the surgeon is confident of the reduction and ratif fixation are achieved.
+Use of a walker should be continued until the fracture is firmily united.